TheOdinProject/curriculum/react/getting_started_with_react/rendering_techniques.md

 ~~~

 It is perfectly acceptable, but what if we want to render more than just four?
 It can be tedious and long, and most of the time,
 we will be dealing with a list rather than hard coding each animal.
-We can simplify this process by using a list to which we
+We can simplify this process by using a list of which we
 can apply the `map` method to map over the list.
-You have previously learned that we can embed expressions insidef JSX with
+You have previously learned that we can embed expressions inside JSX with
 curly braces.
-SO let us do just that:
+So let us do just that:

 ~~~javascript
 function App() {